 In this section, you will measure the Time on Air (ToA) under the three different radio configurations and for different message sizes.
+The ToA is the time necessary to send a message on the radio interface.

 For this, you can start by implementing a function on the client that measures the time necessary for sending a message.
 For example, you can use the micros() function available in the arduino libraries.

 - Draw a box plot of the ToA under the three different radio configurations and for three different message sizes. - Analyze the obtained results and compare with the theoretical computations.
+You can superpose the theoretical results and the practical ones on the same graph.

-Last update: 2018/09/27 11:56
+Last update: 2018/09/27 16:28

 -.
-Packet Error Rate
+Packet Delivery Ratio